ATTRACTING PROSPECTIVE CUSTOMERS through referrals is a very powerful way to build your business.

 Offer a ‘finder’s fee’

-Try to offer customers or other businesses a reward for the referrals they send.
+Offer customers or other businesses a reward for the referrals they send.
 Offer a set fee or a percentage off their next purchase from you when that referral becomes a paying customer.

 Offer discounts for referrals